someone who pays rent to use property owned by someone else

 transgression is forgiven, whose sin is covered.’

-designed or arranged to offer the least resistant to fluid flow
+designed to offer the least resistant to fluid flow

 On 66 the traffic whizzed by, trucks and fine